Read the indictment against Donald Trump, details of payments to porn star, Playboy model

 Nine of the checks were signed by Trump, and "Each check was processed by the Trump Organization and illegally disguised as a payment for legal services rendered pursuant to a non-existent retainer agreement" with Cohen.

-McDougal received $150,000 from American Media, the publisher of The National Enquirer, the supermarket tabloid that was allied with Trump.
+McDougal received $150,000 from AMI, the publisher of The National Enquirer, the supermarket tabloid that was allied with Trump.
 McDougal has said she had a long-term affair with Trump that began in 2006.

 Trump denies having sex with either Daniels or McDougal.